CHIP-SPV/chipStar/scripts/README.md

 Replacement for running `make check`.
 Allows for selecting the backend and running `ctest` in parallel.
 You can also specify a `num_tries` argument to run the tests multiple times to identify flaky tests.

-## unit_tests.sh

-Run the unit tests on the CI machine `cupcake`.
-This script will exclude the known failures and bind/unbind iGPU/dGPU from the i915 driver to mitigate the driver instability.

 ## module-env.sh

 Source this to initialize Environment Modules (user-local install, Lmod, or